-- 1. ENGL 091 or ENGL 095, MATH 011, MATH 012, and MATH 023 cannot be used to satisfy degree requirements. - Students placed in ENGL 091 or ENGL 095, MATH 011, MATH 012, and MATH 023 as a result of the College Placement Test scores will be required to complete these courses in addition to the general education requirements. - It is strongly recommended that writing courses be taken in sequence.
+- ENGL 091, ENGL 095, ENGL 098, and MATH 023 cannot be used to satisfy degree requirements. - Students placed in ENGL 091, ENGL 095, ENGL 098, and MATH 023 as a result of the College Placement Test scores will be required to complete these courses in addition to the general education requirements. - It is strongly recommended that writing courses be taken in sequence.
 For example, ENGL 151 should be taken immediately after completion of ENGL 095.